National Mortgage Center is Powered by Stride Bank - NMLS ID:#466690. VA-approved lender. Not affiliated with any government agency.

 What is a mortgage buydown?

-A mortgage buydown is a financing technique where you pay extra points upfront to reduce your interest rate for the initial years of your mortgage.
-This lowers your monthly payments during the early years of homeownership, making it easier to afford your new home.
+A mortgage buydown is a financing technique where an upfront payment reduces your interest rate for the initial years of your mortgage.
+This lowers monthly payments during early homeownership, making it easier to afford your new home.

 What is a 2-1 buydown?